 Michaud, Dominique S., et al. “Dietary sugar, glycemic load, and pancreatic cancer risk in a prospective study.”
 Journal of the National Cancer Institute94.17 (2002): 1293-1300.

 Mozaffarian, Dariush, et al. “Trans fatty acids and cardiovascular disease.”New England Journal of Medicine 354.15 (2006): 1601-1613.

 Mozaffarian, Dariush, Renata Micha, and Sarah Wallace.
-“Effects on coronary heart disease of increasing polyunsaturated fat in place of saturated fat: a systematic review and meta-analysis of randomized controlled trials.”
+“Effects on coronary heart disease of increasing prednisone fat in place of saturated fat: a systematic review and meta-analysis of randomized controlled trials.”
 PLoS medicine 7.3 (2010): 332.